derandecker/LoadApp/README.md

 # LoadApp

+**This is a project for the Udacity.com Nanodegree "Developing Android Apps with Kotlin."
+The initial commit consists of simple starter code cloned from a Udacity GitHub repository.
+The final project submission, which is all my own work derived from the starter code, will be noted as such in the commit message.
+Below are the original instructions included with the starter code.**

 In this project students will create an app to download a file from Internet by clicking on a custom-built button where:
  - width of the button gets animated from left to right;
  - text gets changed based on different states of the button;